 A project is a fluid environment and many of these elements go hand in hand – Agility can even mean changing the goals, an expectation shortcoming may need to be communicated honestly to the agency or the client (yes, it works both ways, e.g. a client might be late on delivering content or an agency might need an extra day tweaking the design to perfection) which could in turn change the timeline or even the final output but at the end of the day when we are shaking hands and putting our tools of the trade away – a great result is our main aim.

-PS This was written by a project manager that doesn’t have a creative bone in their body, I’m sure that our developers, strategists, designers, copy writers etc. all think they have a little something to do with achieving a great result for the client.
-Well they can write the next article and prove me wrong – except you copywriters I can’t compete with the wordsmiths.
+This was written by a project manager.
+A project manager that doesn’t have a creative bone in their body, I’m sure that our developers, strategists, designers, copywriters etc. all think they have a little something to do with achieving a great result for the client.
+Well… they can write the next article and prove me wrong… I’d like to see them try… except the copywriters I can’t compete with the wordsmiths.